 Founded in 1917 as Colonial Bank, Union Bank of Nigeria offers retail and commercial services to individuals, SMEs, and major corporations.
 It adopted its current name after it became a wholly-owned Nigerian entity, as well as to comply with the Companies and Allied Matters Act of 1990.

-The bank currently employs more than 2,700 individuals and serves 4.3 million customers through a network of 300 sales and service centers, over 950 ATMs, and 7,000 active POS terminals.
+The bank currently employs more than 2,400 individuals and serves 4.3 million customers through a network of 300 sales and service centers, over 950 ATMs, and 7,000 active POS terminals.

-Net income: NGN 13.18 billion (2017)
+Net income: NGN 18.54 billion (2020)

-Total assets: NGN 1.33 trillion (2017)
+Total assets: NGN 2.16 trillion (3/2021)

 The bank offers a wide range of financial products and services to individual and corporate customers, with a strategic focus on retail and electronic banking, SMEs, and niche corporate banking.
-It currently oversees 240 business offices, 774 ATMs, and 4,046 POS terminals.
+It currently oversees 250 business offices, 774 ATMs, and 4,046 POS terminals.